elies-ramon/kerntools/README.md

 browseVignettes(kerntools)
 ```

 The basic vignette covers the typical `kerntools` workflow.
-The
+Thorough
 documentation about the kernel functions implemented in this package is
 in the “Kernel functions” vignette.
 If you want instead to know more
 about kernel PCA and Coinertia analysis, you can refer to the